Eugénie Sellers Strong: Academic career

 In 1897 she married art historian Sandford Arthur Strong.
 Her husband was librarian and curator for the Duke of Devonshire at Chatsworth House from 1895.
 They had no children.
 After her husband died in 1904, Strong continued in his post at Chatsworth until the death of the 8th Duke of Devonshire in 1908.

 In 1906 she was appointed a corresponding member of the Imperial German Archaeological Institute (Kaiserlich-Deutsches Archäologisches Institut).

 Strong contributed to the catalogue of the 1903 Burlington Fine Arts Club "Greek Art" Exhibition, and wrote several books on classical art and sculpture.
 She wrote two chapters for the Cambridge Ancient History, on "The art of the Roman republic" and "The art of the Augustan age".

 Strong became a life research fellow at Girton College in 1910.
-She was Assistant Director of the British School at Rome from 1909 to 1925.
+She was assistant director of the British School at Rome from 1909 to 1925.
 She continued to live at a flat on the via Balbo, near the Basilica of Santa Maria Maggiore in Rome, until her death in 1943, leaving an unpublished manuscript on the history of the Vatican Palace.
 She died in a nursing home, and was buried in the Campo Verano cemetery in Rome.

+In 1920, she became the first woman to give the prestigious Rhind Lectures at the Society of Antiquaries of Scotland, on the topic of 'Painting in the Roman Empire (from the last century of the Republic to about 800 AD)'.
+She subsequently became the first female Honorary Fellow of the Society in 1926.

 In England, she became a Commander of the Order of the British Empire in 1927, and the British Academy awarded her its Serena medal for Italian studies in 1938.
-She gave the Rhind Lectures in 1920, on Painting in the Roman Empire (from the last century of the Republic to about 800 AD).

 In Italy, she was elected as a member of the Lincean Academy, the Pontifical Academy of Archaeology, and the Society of the Arcadians.
 She supported the archaeological policies of supporters of Benito Mussolini, and was awarded the gold medal of the city of Rome in 1938.